rashedulalam46/blazor-web-assembly-app/README.md

 ## 🔍 Features

 - Counter component with Increment and Decrement buttons (interactive server mode).
-- Razor pages/components for modular UI.
+- Razor pages for UI.
-- Server-side rendering (Blazor Server) with real-time UI updates.
+- Client-side rendering (Blazor WebAssembly) with real-time UI updates.

 ## ⚙ Configuration
 - All configuration settings are held in appsettings.json and appsettings.Development.json.